SenorWhopperPants/cs262/lab04/README.txt

 the videos helped a lot with the understanding of the layout of the files and the meaning of the code that is generated/needed.
 This is a good starting point for developing in Ionic.

-Attatched is the picture of the home page, the edit-todo page is empty at the moment, so it won't show anything, but it's there in code.
+Attatched is the picture of the home page, the edit-todo page is empty at the moment so it won't show anything, but it's there in code.